Shuffling: Riffle

 A common shuffling technique is called the riffle, or dovetail shuffle or leafing the cards, in which half of the deck is held in each hand with the thumbs inward, then cards are released by the thumbs so that they fall to the table interleaved.
 Many also lift the cards up after a riffle, forming what is called a bridge which puts the cards back into place; it can also be done by placing the halves flat on the table with their rear corners touching, then lifting the back edges with the thumbs while pushing the halves together.
 While this method is more difficult, it is often used in casinos because it minimizes the risk of exposing cards during the shuffle.
 There are two types of perfect riffle shuffles: if the top card moves to be second from the top then it is an in shuffle, otherwise it is known as an out shuffle (which preserves both the top and bottom cards).

 The Gilbert–Shannon–Reeds model provides a mathematical model of the random outcomes of riffling that has been shown experimentally to be a good fit to human shuffling and that forms the basis for a recommendation that card decks be riffled seven times in order to randomize them thoroughly.
 Later, mathematicians Lloyd M. Trefethen and Lloyd N. Trefethen authored a paper using a tweaked version of the Gilbert–Shannon–Reeds model showing that the minimum number of riffles for total randomization could also be six, if the method of defining randomness is changed.

+Box

+Also known as "strip."
+The deck is held from the top by one hand close to the top of the table, and a pile is stripped off the top of the deck with the other hand and placed on the table.
+Additional piles are stripped off and placed on top of the previous pile until all cards have been placed onto the new pile.
+Boxing the cards is functionally the same as an overhand shuffle, however, by keeping the cards close to the table, it is less likely that cards will be accidentally exposed.